wieczorekkevin/IT266_MidtermProject/fight/README.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 BASIC MECHANICS

-Each fighter has the same normal attacks, a Punch, where you can hit opponents with a Low Punch when you're crouching, or a High Punch when standing.
+Each fighter has the same normal attacks, a Punch, where you can hit opponents with a Low Punch when you're crouching or a High Punch when standing.
 If the opponent is blocking while standing, High Punches will do no damage, so hit them with a Low Punch.
 The opposite is true, too!
 Make sure you're hitting the right spot!

 Fighters also come with one Special move.
 This is unique to the character.

-Marineman's Special
+Marineman's Special can only be down standing, and it inflicts Burn on the opponent.
+When burning, they'll take some damage every few seconds, even when blocking.

-Stroggman's Special doesn't do damage, but you can teleport in front of or behind enemies, depending on whether Crouch is held or not.
+Stroggman's Special doesn't do damage, but you can teleport in front of or behind the opponent, depending on whether Crouch is held or not.

 Corpseman's Special shoots a slow moving projectile that does more damage than a normal attack.